fabkury/ndc_map/README.md

 **_If you do not know the R programming language or are unable to run the code yourself for any reason, and just need a NDC-to-ATC4 map for your project, check the folder with FDA National Drug Code Directory ATC4 map.
 Otherwise, if you can send me your list of NDCs, I can run the script for you, albeit with no guarantees/warranties whatsoever (contact me -- see my GitHub profile)._**

-**--Fabrício Kury, postdoc at the U.S. National Library of Medicine**
+**--Fabrício Kury, formerly a postdoc at the U.S. National Library of Medicine**

 Search tags: thesaurus drug class map equivalence correspondance classification